-The freshest flavors of raw vegetables and creamy peanut sauce all come together in this delicious fresh Zucchini Noodle Bowl.
+The freshest flavors of raw vegetables and creamy peanut sauce all come together in this delicious Zucchini Noodle Bowl.

 I’m obsessed with this dish.
 It’s filling, delicious, and super nutritious.
 I was eating it and just couldn’t stop!
 It’s got such a great variety of textures from the crunchy veggies and sesame seeds and the creamy, zesty sauce.
 You’ll love the bursts of flavor from green onion, cilantro, sugar snap peas, soy sauce, and lime.